place97/PyZipUnZip/README.md

 # PythonZipUnzip
--Python GUI to Zip and unZip FILES using zipfile library of python
+Python GUI to Zip and unZip files using zipfile library of python

 The ZIP file format is a common archive and compression standard.
 This module provides tools to create, read, write, append, and list a ZIP file.